AqwamCreates/DataPredict/docs/ProductionDeploymentAndConsulting.md

 This is intended for teams that:

-* want to minimize risk when introducing adaptive systems
+* Want to minimize risk when introducing adaptive systems.

-* require validation of model choice and deployment strategy
+* Require validation of model choice and deployment strategy.

-* need help interpreting live performance metrics
+* Need help interpreting live performance metrics.

-* are deploying ML for revenue, retention, or difficulty optimization
+* Are deploying ML for revenue, retention, or difficulty optimization.

 ## Typical Deployment Approach